animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Another effective means for reducing pressure on the JVM’s Heap memory and minimizing GC activity is to use Apache Geode’s off-heap memory support.
+Another effective means for reducing pressure on the JVM's Heap memory and minimizing GC activity is to use Apache Geode's off-heap memory support.

 </div>